python-cmd2/cmd2/docs/features/commands.rst

 .. _cmd: https://docs.python.org/3/library/cmd.html

 ``cmd2`` is designed to make it easy for you to create new commands.
-These commmands form the backbone of your application.
+These commands form the backbone of your application.
 If you started writing your application using cmd_, all the commands you have built will work when you move to ``cmd2``.
 However, there are many more capabilities available in ``cmd2`` which you can take advantage of to add more robust features to your commands,